Now that you have an account and database set up, we can explore one of the key features of PlanetScale: branching.

 Start by navigating to the

-Back in the database "Overview" tab, click the "New branch" button to create a new branch.
+Back in the database "Overview" tab, click the "Create new branch" button to create a new branch.

 In the New branch modal, you’ll see options to name the branch, select the base, and even change the region for this branch.
 Name the branch